sconiglio2003/Raspberry-Pi-Kernel-Bouncing-Ball-Demonstration/README.md

 Purpose:
   I pulled together working examples from the circle project and made this working bouncing ball program - namely, the HDMI library and the circle drawing commands are what took so long to get working.
   This project is what I use to ensure my toolchain is set up properly.
 I'm new to the make system and toolchains - the circle project       also has tons of macros.
 One small mistake kills the build process.
 The bouncing ball demo is known to work.
 If I ever have questions     of whether or not the circle project make settings are configured correctly, I just build this bouncing ball demo.
 If it works, then       my toolchains and other configurations are working just fine.
-Works on an HDMI display.
+Works on a 1024 x 600 HDMI display.

 Description:
   The program draws 10,000 balls of random sizes at random locations in the screen.